destinio/destinio/README.md

 > Strive not to be a success, but rather to be of value. -- Albert Einstein

+> It is what it is, trust me, you get what you give - Drake

 > The awareness that you are here, right now, is the ultimate fact. -- Shunryu Suzuki

 > Fear is the only darkness. -- Master Po